Supreme Court doesn't block Texas abortion law, sets hearing

 Associated Press

-The justices said Friday they will decide whether the federal government has the right to sue over the law.
+The justices said Friday they will decide whether the Justice Department and abortion providers can sue in federal court over a law that Justice Sonia Sotomayor said was “enacted in open disregard of the constitutional rights of women seeking abortion care in Texas.”

-The court’s action leaves in place for the time being a law that clinics say has led to an 80% reduction in abortions in the nation’s second-largest state.
-The law bans abortions after cardiac activity is detected, usually around six weeks of pregnancy.
-That’s before some women even know they are pregnant.
+Answering that question will help determine whether the law should be blocked while legal challenges continue.
+The court is moving at an unusually fast pace that suggests it plans to make a decision quickly.
+Arguments are set for Nov.
+1.

-Justice Sonia Sotomayor wrote that she would have blocked the law now.
+The justices said in their order that they were deferring action on a request from the Justice Department to put the law on hold.
+Sotomayor wrote that she would have blocked the law now.

+Sotomayor was the only justice to make her views clear, but it seems there were not five votes on the nine-member court to immediately block the law Friday.
+It takes just four justices to decide to hear a case.

+The court first declined to block the law in September, in response to an emergency filing by the abortion providers.
+The vote was 5-4 vote, with the three appointees of former President Donald Trump joining two other conservatives in the majority.
+Chief Justice John Roberts joined Sotomayor and the other two liberal justices in voting to keep the law on hold while the legal fight goes on in lower courts.

 The law has been in effect since September, aside from a district court-ordered pause that lasted just 48 hours, and bans abortions once cardiac activity is detected, usually around six weeks and before some women know they are pregnant.